kumars38/blackjack/README.md

-## Blackjack game coded in Java.
+## Blackjack game coded in Java with GUI.
-Follows traditional rules of casino Blackjack or 21
+Follows traditional rules of the card game Blackjack or 21

+**Instructions:**
-Execute with `java -jar Blackjack.jar`
+Execute from `src` with `java -jar Blackjack.jar`
+Or compile up-to-date `.java` files

 **Features:**
 - GUI with card displays